 When buying bees, we recommend that you buy local bees.
 They may be mongrels, but they will be well-adapted to your area and unlikely to upset other beekeepers in the vicinity.
-The Association may be able to help you find bees or check here on the website and our newsletters for advertisements of bees for sale.
+The Association may be able to help you find bees or check our newsletters for advertisements of bees for sale.

 It is important that you find out about other beekeepers who may have apiaries near you.
 If they are established beekeepers engaged in a breeding programme, then it is better to consult them before buying your bees, rather than risk undermining their breeding programme.
 (For more information about different honey bee species, scroll further down this page.)

 Another option for obtaining bees is to put out a bait hive in the hope that a swarm will like your offering.
 A bait hive can be a hive consisting of only a brood box, floor and roof, or a nucleus, or any other container of about 40 litres in capacity.
 Add frames to the box, but use a few shallows in the middle of the box to give the bees a feeling of space.
 They like boxes and frames that have been used by other bees, but as a new beekeeper you are unlikely to have those.
 Instead, you can buy swarm lures that might help to attract bees.

 Never set a bait hive near other people’s apiaries and if your close neighbours have a few colonies, then consult them before placing a bait hive in your garden.